 Optimize your ordering frequency

-Increase your delivery frequency to reduce inventory:
+Increase delivery frequency to slash inventory levels:

 - Fresh products: Order 3-4x per week instead of once